 Pages and Files

-Besides frames in Figma, there are higher-order structural units:
+In addition to frames in Figma, there are higher-level structural units:

 - Pages – contain frames within themselves;